STANWOOD, Wash. — From a young age, Roman McConn learned dogs in the shelter don't always make it out alive.

 Though Roman only has the dogs well being in mind, his infectious enthusiasm has made him a bit of a celebrity.

 In 2018, he was named ASPCA Kid of the Year.
-And earlier this year he shared his story as a guest on Ellen.
+And last year he shared his story as a guest on Ellen.

-Last Saturday at the NOAH Center outside Stanwood, the first ever reunion between families and the dogs' Project Freedom Ride has saved was held.
+Last year at the NOAH Center outside Stanwood, the first-ever reunion between families and the dogs' Project Freedom Ride has saved was held.